r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/Intel/README.txt

 The C stack limit had to be increased to 50M

 One quirk is that ifx treats files with extension .f90 as free-format, but not those with extension .f95.
-This has been worked around -- see the R-admin manual.
+This has been worked around for packages without a src/Makefile -- see the R-admin manual.

-Another is that CPU times are recorded as zero.